 - Start times vary by location (see individual location listing for times).

 - Exam will be administered online and will be proctored.

 - Attendees must bring their own laptop (exam will work on Windows, Mac and iPad operating systems; please make sure your device is fully charged prior arrival for the exam).

 - Internet access will only be available for taking the exam; all other access will be blocked to preserve exam integrity.

 - Individuals who pass the exam will receive their certificate via mail.

 SME connects all those who are passionate about making things that improve our world.
 As a nonprofit organization, SME has served practitioners, companies, educators, government and communities across the manufacturing spectrum for more than 80 years.
-Through its strategic areas of events, media, membership, training and development, and the SME Education Foundation, SME is uniquely dedicated to advancing manufacturing by addressing both knowledge and skill needs for industry.
+Through its strategic areas of events, media, membership, training and development, and the SME Education Foundation, SME is uniquely dedicated to the advancement of manufacturing by addressing both knowledge and skills needed for the industry.

 The Milwaukee School of Engineering houses the Rapid Prototyping Center, a powerful ally that helps businesses achieve prototype more quickly — often in days what would have taken a month — and take products to market faster.
 This joint effort of industry, government and MSOE is dedicated to the application of proven technologies to novel challenges.